LJONeill/itu-sdse-project/README.md

     ├── data
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- Contains a file which allows for the dvc pull of the raw data from it's source.
+    │   └── raw            <- Contains a file for the dvc pull of the raw data from it's source.
     │                          This promotes version control.
     │
     ├── docs               <- A folder containing the images used in this README.md